orbit-mvi/orbit-mvi/README.md

 ## Getting started

 Orbit 2 is a modular framework.
-Only one module is required, additional functionality is provided through plugins included in separate modules.
+Only one module is required with additional functionality provided through plugins included in separate modules.
 Install only what you need!

 At the very least you will need the `orbit-core` module to get started.